-What do you need to keep in an emergency kit in your bag?
+And what do you need to keep in an emergency kit in your bag?“

 Ask lots of questions, let them answer, and then discuss it and explore the topic until you’re sure they’ve got some good plans and strategies.

-Finally, allow more freedom when they can prove they’re responsible.
+3. Allow more freedom when they can prove they’re responsible

 - If your child is always home when they’re supposed to be.